HaishiBai/omdo/README.md

     my.protocol://sales.contoso.com/contoso.order/contoso.approve&m.security=m.omb0404.3&m.qos=5-2000

     This query uses private WKFs and WKVs.
 It's seeking for a service that can approve (_contoso.approve_) an order (_contoso.order_).
 It also specifies that the service needs to have 99.999% availability with response time no longer than 2 seconds (_m.qos=5-2000_), and the service needs to mandate identity authentication assurance levels to be at least 3 (OMB 04-04).
 The sample also shows that OMDO can be used in other protocols in addition to HTTP(S).

+- **To discover a service that can look up street address by a lat/long coordinate (discover/delegate/consume)**:

+    my.protocol://omdo.cloudapp.net/o.geo.coordinate/recall?m.values=1,2&o.wkf.expected=o.geo.address&m.delegate=true

+    This request locates and invokes a service that can project a lat/long coordinate to a street address.
+The _m.delegate_ parameter informs the service handler that the request can be forwarded to other service providers.
+This parameter enables distributed registries, service delegations as well as service gateways that provide high-availability/failover capabilities.